ahmetb/kubectl-foreach/README.md

 # kubectl allctx

-Run a `kubectl` command in one or more contexts (clusters) in parallel.
+Run a `kubectl` command in one or more contexts (clusters) in parallel (similar to GNU parallel/xargs).

 ## Usage